 fbpx

-Obesity Centre Brussels sponsors British climber Adriana on her way to a world record and childhood dream
+Obesity Centre Brussels has sponsored the British climber Adriana on her way to a world record and a childhood dream

 By February 21, 2022Uncategorized

-The 21-year-old British climber Adriana Brownlee is finding fame with her hobby, a slightly unusual one: mountain climbing, and chasing a world record.
-This is no sudden impulse, but a childhood dream she has never let go.
+The 23-year-old British climber Adriana Brownlee is finding fame with her hobby, a slightly unusual one: mountain climbing.
+Two years ago, she started chasing a world record, aiming to be the youngest woman to climb the 14 highest mountains in the world.
+Now, in 2024, we can proudly report that she has achieved her goal!
+She is the youngest woman ever to have scaled such great heights – pun intended.
+Her attempt at the world record was no sudden impulse, but a childhood dream she had never let go.
 Adriana inspires and motivates young people to chase their dreams, get enough exercise and aim for a healthy lifestyle.
 What a fantastic message!

 Adriana Brownlee, photo from Instagram profile

-We wanted to get to know Adriana better and ask her a few questions.
-So we met up with her the way we all meet now, in a Team call.
+We wanted to get to know Adriana better and ask her a few personal questions.
+We first met Adriana on a Teams call (how else?!) in 2022.
 To judge by the background noise, she was sitting in a cosy pub.
-Her sparkling enthusiasm was the first thing that struck us.
-She told us about her experiences, inspirations, tips for a healthier lifestyle and quest to break a world record.
-We can’t wait to share our inspiring conversation with you.
+Her enthusiasm simply shone from the screen.
+She told us about her experiences, inspirations, tips for a healthier lifestyle and her quest to break the world record.
+It was an inspiring conversation that we would love to share with you.

 14 x 8000 meter